You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 But apart from complete lack of content promotion, a lot of content creators promote the content the wrong way.
 And this leads to zero results.

-From using the wrong platform to using an incorrect strategy, most creators are consistently getting less than they expected.
+From using the wrong platform to using an incorrect strategy, most creators are consistently getting less than their expected outcomes.

-For instance, as a content creator, its natural you’ll focus on promoting your content on a social media platform you’re already comfortable with.
+For example, as a content creator, its natural you’ll focus on promoting your content on a social media platform you’re already comfortable with.
 Or the one you have the most audience.

-That’s why before embarking on content promotion on any social media platform, you need to understand the platform that has your audience and then focus on promoting your content there.
+That’s why before embarking on content promotion on any social media platform, you have to study and identify the platform with the largest number of the people in your target audience.

 Where this is not happening then that means the whole purpose of your content marketing activity has been defeated.